contensis/contensis.github.io/docs-src/entries/delete-an-entry.md

 When a multilingual license key is present in Contensis the process of deleting an entry is similar but its worth taking note of the difference between deleting a default language and a language variation.

 ### Default language
-In the scenario where an entry has been translated in to multiple languages deleting an entry in the default language will remove the default language entry and all its language variations.
+Where an entry has been translated into multiple languages, deleting an entry in the default language will remove the default language entry and all its language variations.

-The process is the same for deleting a single language.
+The process is the same as for deleting a single language.

 ### Language variations
 1. Press the **Content Types & Entries** button in the sidebar.
 The *Content Types & Entries* drawer will open revealing a number of options.